How To Choose a Bank for Your Small Business

 Network Size & Availability

 When selecting a bank, consider the number of available branches and ATM networks.
-If you travel frequently but still need in-person branch banking, choose a bank that has several branches and a large ATM network across the country.
-Chase, Bank of America, and Wells Fargo are examples of banks with nationwide reach.
+If you travel frequently but still need in-person branch banking, choose a bank with several branches and a large ATM network across the country.
+See our reviews of the following banks that are great examples of nationwide banks:

-However, if you don’t intend on doing banking activity outside your area of operation, a community-focused regional bank or credit union may cater to your needs better.
-If you’re OK with doing your banking transactions online, it might be better to choose an online bank over a traditional bank.
+However, if you don’t intend on banking outside your area of operation, a community-focused regional bank or credit union may cater to your needs better.
+If you are okay with doing your banking transactions online, it might be better to choose an online bank vs a traditional bank.

 Fees

 Most business banks charge account fees and service fees.
-Typical business banking fees those for
+Typical business banking fees are generally triggered by account activity or fees to maintain the account by the bank.
+An example of these types of fees are:

 - Monthly account maintenance